frehner/modern-guide-to-packaging-js-library/README.md

 `browser` should point to the `umd` bundle; it should probably match the same file as your package export's `browser` field.

-Additionally, there are certain CDNs that should be duplicates of this field; for example, you can set `"unpkg"` and `"jsdelivr"` to configure those CDNs to point to the same bundle as `browser`.
+Additionally, there are certain CDN settings that can be duplicates of this field; for example, you can set `"unpkg"` and `"jsdelivr"` to configure those CDNs to point to the same bundle as `browser` if they aren't automatically picking up the `browser` field.

 </details>